 - Development is a continuous process-It does not occur in spurts.
 Growth continues from conception until an individual reaches maturity.

-- General to specific-It moves from generalized to localized behaviour.
+- General to specific-It moves from generalised to localized behaviour.
 Growth occurs from large muscle movements to more refined (smaller) muscle movements.

-- Different rates of individual growth and development-Neither all the parts of the body grow at the same time nor do the mental abilities of a child develop fully?
-They attain maturity level at different pace.
+- Different rates of individual growth and development-Neither all the parts of the body grow at the same time, nor do the mental abilities of a child develop fully.
+They attain maturity at different paces.

-- Development is a complex phenomenon-All the aspects of growth are closely interrelated each other.
+- Development is a complex phenomenon.
+All the aspects of growth are closely interrelated with each other.

 Intelligence